sasubruns/bachai/README.md

 Bach AI

-A recurrent neural network using Tensorflow, NumPy and Mido that learns to replicate MIDI files.
+A recurrent neural network using Tensorflow, NumPy and Mido that learns to replicate MIDI files. (read: compose new music!)

 Data is not included.
 Any MIDI files that only contain one tonal instrument should work great.
 (Multiple instruments are probably too much for the network.)